TencentCloud/karpenter-provider-tke/README.md

   annotations:
     kubernetes.io/description: "General purpose TKEMachineNodeClass"
 spec:
-  ## using kubectl explain tmnc.spec.internetAccessible to check how to use internetAccessible filed.
+  ## using kubectl explain tmnc.spec.internetAccessible to check how to use internetAccessible field.
   # internetAccessible:
   #   chargeType: TrafficPostpaidByHour
   #   maxBandwidthOut: 2
-  ## using kubectl explain tmnc.spec.systemDisk to check how to use systemDisk filed.
+  ## using kubectl explain tmnc.spec.systemDisk to check how to use systemDisk field.
   # systemDisk:
   #   size: 60
   #   type: CloudSSD
-  ## using kubectl explain tmnc.spec.dataDisks to check how to use systemDisk filed.
+  ## using kubectl explain tmnc.spec.dataDisks to check how to use systemDisk field.
   # dataDisks:
   # - mountTarget: /var/lib/container
   #   size: 100
   #   type: CloudPremium
   #   fileSystem: ext4
   subnetSelectorTerms:
-    # repalce your tag which is already existed in https://console.cloud.tencent.com/tag/taglist
+    # replace your tag which is already existed in https://console.cloud.tencent.com/tag/taglist
     - tags:
         karpenter.sh/discovery: cls-xxx
     # - id: subnet-xxx